Other Resources Index

 June 18, 2005

-These three questions are “the model of improvement”, when used in conjunction with the Plan-Do-Study-Act (PDSA) cycle of learning and improvement.
+These three questions are “Model For Improvement”, when used in conjunction with the Plan-Do-Study-Act (PDSA) cycle of learning and improvement.
 They come from the work of the API (Associates of Process Improvement).

 What are we trying to accomplish?
 Our aim is to create a graphic, a picture to understand a process better, to see where value flows to satisfy the customer need.